-LCC has cancelled all non-essential travel.
-Academic field trips will be considered upon request.

-LCC has developed the COVID 19: Transportation and State Vehicle Safety Plan to provide employees and students with clear operating guidelines and safety expectations for travel in college owned vehicles.
+LCC has cancelled all non-essential travel and field trips.
+LCC has developed the COVID 19: Transportation and State Vehicle Safety Plan to provide employees and students with clear operating guidelines and safety expectations for travel in college owned vehicles (Appendix G).
 Failure to meet the requirements of this plan could result in sanctions, including travel privileges being rescinded.